 Dr. Nancy Klein

 Dr. Nancy Kirkland Klein has directed the Choral Program at Old Dominion University since 1986.
-In her 33 years with the Department of Music, Dr. Klein has seen the University Choir more than double in size, has established the F. Ludwig Diehn Chorale, began and developed the NASM-accredited Masters Degree in Music Education, and has travelled world-wide as a conductor and choral clinician.
+In her 33 years with the School of Music, Dr. Klein has seen the University Choir more than double in size, has established the F. Ludwig Diehn Chorale, began and developed the NASM-accredited Masters Degree in Music Education, and has traveled world-wide as a conductor and choral clinician.
 She has conducted choral groups in the Cathedral of Notre Dame, Paris; St. Mark’s Basilica, Venice; St. Giles Cathedral, Scotland; Conservatiore de Musique in Luxembourg; Avery Fisher Hall and Alice Tully Hall, New York, and returned to conduct in Carnegie Hall in 2017.

 Dr. Klein has been a three-time keynote speaker for the European Music Educator’s Association and is a regular presenter and guest conductor for the Virginia Music Educator’s Association.
-She has conducted Master Classes in Choral Conducting from Rochester, New York to Baton Rouge, Louisiana.
+She has conducted master classes in Choral Conducting from Rochester, New York, to Baton Rouge, Louisiana.
 She regularly trains conductors for the U.S. Army, preparing them to work with instrumental and choral groups, and has trained many of the music educators in the region.

 Dr. Klein has received numerous awards including the Joel S. Lewis Award for Mentoring, University Professor designation for excellence in teaching, Robert Stern Award for Excellence in Teaching, 2011 ALLI Award for Lifetime Contributions to the Arts, was nominated by ODU in 2015 for U.S. Professor of the Year, and is listed in Who’s Who in Education, Who’s Who in America and Who’s Who in Entertainment.
-Nancy Klein was promoted to Full Professor in 2014 and is currently serving as Chairman for the Department of Music.
+Nancy Klein was promoted to Full Professor in 2014 and is currently serving as Chairman for the School of Music.